It seems like we hear it everywhere we go online as marketers: It’s all about growth.

 8. You don’t have the right tech stack.

-Marketing automation is the key to two very important things:
+Marketing automation is the key to three very important things:

 9. You don’t have enough time to devote to growth.